 - Orange Foods – sweet potatoes and carrots

-- Yellow Foods – squash and mangos
+- Yellow Foods – squash and chickpeas

 - Blue and Purple Foods – red cabbage, blackberries, and blueberries

 To balance your pet’s diet and increase its antioxidant content, you may also be considering introducing potent antioxidant supplements into your pet’s routine.
 Here are a few supplements that might just do the trick.

 - VetriSCIENCE Coenzyme Q10– Coenzyme Q10 is ideal for older dogs and helps support cardiovascular health.